Raiden (Mortal Kombat): Netherealm Studio games

 In Mortal Kombat 11, having used Shinnok's amulet to become Dark Raiden once more, he leads an assault on the Netherrealm with the Special Forces to destroy their cathedral and succeed.
 In doing so however, he unknowingly angered the keeper of time and Shinnok's mother, Kronika, who decides to rewrite history to undo his interference.
 She creates a time storm that erases Dark Raiden from history, but brings a younger version of him from the past due to his being immortal.
-After learning of his future self's fate, Raiden works with the Special Forces, Kotal Kahn, and past versions of his allies to defeat Kronika, only to learn that the Elder Gods had been killed.
+The present Raiden works with the Special Forces to defeat Kronika, only to learn that the Elder Gods had been killed.
 As a result, Raiden slowly gives into his dark impulses and uses Shinnok's amulet to empower himself like his future self did.
 When his version of Liu Kang tries to stop him from attacking Scorpion, Raiden sees visions of other timelines where they fought and realizes Kronika manipulated them all because she fears his and Liu Kang's combined power.
-Once Kronika learns of this, she kidnaps Liu Kang, forcing Raiden and his allies to mount a rescue mission to save him.
+Once Kronika learns of this, she kidnaps Liu Kang.
 Along the way, he confronts Liu Kang's revenant and merges with him and the past Liu Kang to become Fire God Liu Kang, who goes on to defeat Kronika.
 Once he does so, a mortal version of Raiden joins Liu Kang to advise him on forging a new history since the battle took them to the beginning of time.
 In the DLC story expansion, Aftermath, the mortal Raiden attempts to stop Shang Tsung after he approaches them and claims they cannot use Kronika's Hourglass without her Crown of Souls, though Liu Kang allows the sorcerer to go back in time to retrieve a past version of it.
-While in the past, Shang Tsung works with the past Raiden and his allies to secure the Crown and attempt to save the future, though he betrays everyone during the final battle.
-When Raiden and Fujin try to stop him, the sorcerer defeats them and drains their souls while keeping their bodies alive for future use.
-In the expansion's bad ending, Raiden serves Shang Tsung in conquering the realms.
+Shang Tsung betrays them and steals their souls.
+The story has two endings: One with Liu Kang managing to stop Shang shortly afterward and begins rewriting history, and one with Shang winning, absorbing Liu Kang's power, and making Dark Raiden his servant.